Data protection and privacy

 The personal information you provide to us will only be used to process the application you have made to us.

-Most planning forms can be completed online at the Planning Portal.
+Most planning application forms can be completed and submitted online using either the Planning Portal or iApply.

 If you choose to submit your application online or by post, before submitting, make sure you have read our planning application guidance and checked that you have complied with our national and local validation checklists.